Racism: How to Talk About it with Your ADHD'er

 Quick Tips: Af Am Father and Son Smiling and Talking

-• Hold in mind that kids with ADHD tend to react and respond more intensely than those without ADHD and their reactions may last longer as well.
+• Hold in mind that kids with ADHD tend to react and respond more intensely than those without ADHD, and their reactions may last longer as well.

 • Help your child label her feelings which supports her to develop an awareness of her emotions, so she can respond (rather than react) to intense feelings and concerns.

-• Reflect back to your child what you think he's saying, so she feels like you hear and understand.
+• Reflect to your child on what you think he's saying so she feels like you hear and understand.
 When you express your point of view, try not to use "but," which tends to discredit, and instead, express how you feel using "I-Statements."
-For example, your teen tells you that she wants to go out and protest, but you feel nervous about it.
-"I realize it's really important to you to go out to protest and it's your constitutional right.
-(Reflecting back).
-"The way I feel is I'm nervous about it, and I'm scared you can get hurt.
+For example, your teen tells you she wants to protest, but you feel nervous about it.
+"I realize it's important to you to go out to protest, and it's your constitutional right.
+(Reflecting).
+"I feel I'm nervous about it, and I'm scared you can get hurt.
 I need to think about how I feel about a peaceful protest in daylight with a mask."
 (I-statements).
 We Can Change the World Hands Up Sign

 If your child is having a tough time with their mental health, don't be afraid to ask for help.
 For therapy, try Best Online Therapy Platforms, and for psychiatric support, try Best Online Psychiatric Options